Effective Deep Learning Workflow on HPC

 Since the jobs (where each job is one or more experiments) will be run in parallel, keep in mind the following:

-1. The Python script will need to utilize the same input file(s), but each one must work (and provide output) in their own directory.
-This will assist in organization and post-processing analysis.
+The Python script will need to utilize the same input file(s), but each one must work (and provide output) in their own directory.
+This will assist in organization and during post-processing and post-analysis.
 This will also assist in ensuring that there is no clashing amongst parallel jobs/experiments.

 The SLURM script can be modified to combine the two ideas.
 It can pass the unique job name to the Python script.
 The Python script can then create a working directory that includes the (unique) job name.